mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
+- **Successful Builds:** 25 (last 7 days)
-- **Build Reliability:** SAGE-AI can analyze build logs to identify patterns and predict potential build failures.
-It can suggest optimizations and improvements to the build system to enhance reliability.
+  - SAGE-AI can analyze the commit history and identify patterns that lead to successful builds.
+It can suggest optimizations and best practices to maintain build stability.
-- **Recommendations:** Implement automated build monitoring with SAGE-AI to receive real-time alerts and predictive insights.
-Use AI-driven code analysis to identify and fix issues that might cause build failures.
+  - **Recommendation:** Implement automated testing and continuous integration (CI) pipelines using SAGE-AI to ensure that new changes do not break the build system.

 ### 🐛 Bug Detection & Resolution
 **AI Helps Identify and Fix Issues:**
-- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep="
+- **Recent Bug Fixes:** 5 (last 30 days)
+  - SAGE-AI can analyze commit messages and code changes to predict potential bugs and suggest fixes.
+It can also prioritize bug fixes based on their impact and

 ---